xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/openeuler/index.rst

 POWER service-pack support.
 Consult the distribution's maintenance policy separately.

+The baseline uses virtual BIOS boot on x86_64 and KVM Open Firmware on ppc64le.
+It includes management nodes, installed and diskless service nodes, and both compute modes through each serving role.
+Stateless images use cpio with gzip compression.
+SQLite serves standalone management nodes;
+MariaDB serves the service-node hierarchy.
+Additional firmware, database, image-format and network combinations need separate qualification.

 Keep the complete OS name in node, image and repository definitions.
 For example, ``openeuler24.03sp4`` must not be shortened to ``openeuler24`` or replaced with an EL version.
 Profile lookup prefers